Temporal Action Localization Using Gated Recurrent Units: Introduction

-\begin{enumerate} \item Proposing the GRU-Splitted network to model the input data and generate the three probabilities efficiently. \item Generating the proposals with precise temporal boundaries using linear interpolation. \item Ranking the generated proposals effectively with a Learn to Rank approach. \item Achieving better results than the state-of-the-art methods in three metrics at Thumos14 dataset, which is known as a golden dataset for the TAL task. \end{enumerate}
+\begin{enumerate} \item Introducing GRU-Split network to generate the start, end and action probabilities efficiently. \item Generating the proposals with precise temporal boundaries using a linear interpolation method. \item Ranking the generated proposals effectively with an LTR approach. \item Achieving better results compared to the state-of-the-art methods based on three different metrics on Thumos14 dataset, which is known as a golden dataset for the TAL task. \end{enumerate}